benbhall/benbhall.github.io/_posts/2021-03-26-fail-secure-aspnetcore-auth.md

 * If we want a user authenticated we add the `[Authorize]`.
 * If we want to check if a user is authorized we can add  `[Authorize]`.

-The attribute is only one of many ways to do things but I just wanted to say now, that I don't like this ambiguity being the default for *simple authorization* 😁.
+The attribute is only one of many ways to do things but I just wanted to say now, that I'm not a fan of this ambiguity being the default for *simple authorization* 😁.

 For this article we'll play along with it as we're just looking at whatever it takes to enforce authentication.

 ### To be fair